wonrzrzeczny/CTF-writeups/0ctf 2019/babysponge/readme.md

     return outputBytes
 ```

 As you can see, every block of input is processed in the while loop.
-First, the first r bits of state are xored with the current block of input, then the whole state (r + c bits) go through the KeccakF1600 function (labeled as f on our reference image).
+First, the first r bits of a state are xored with the current block of input, then the whole state (r + c bits) go through the KeccakF1600 function (labeled as f on our reference image).
 The way this function works is not important in case of this task so it's no use to read its source code.
 The only thing we should know is that it takes the entire state and outputs a new state and that it's independent of the input and round number.

-The source code provided also some declarations of commonly used hashing algorithms in this section:
+The source code also provides some declarations of commonly used hashing algorithms in this section:

 ```python
 def SHAKE128(inputBytes, outputByteLen):